Kalief Browder was 16 years old when he was sent to Rikers Island, an infamous detention center in New York City, on a charge of stealing a book bag.

 “Everyone who made a false confession did it under threat of dying,” Salaam said in an interview preceding the panel.
 “You do whatever you need to do to make them stop.”

-The victim in the Central Park case was so badly injured that she was in a coma for 12 days and did not remember the attack.
+The victim in the Central Park attack was so badly injured that she was in a coma for 12 days and did not remember the attack.
 DNA evidence showed that none of the five teenagers had raped her.
 Yet all five boys were convicted based on their false confessions.
 Even their attorneys told them they had no hope of a favorable verdict, Salaam said.

 Black defendants are seven times more likely than white defendants to be wrongly convicted of a crime, because they are presumed guilty, he said.